 2011 marked a seismic shift in local government, as Governor Brown’s budget deal inexplicably included the dissolution of California Redevelopment Agencies, one of the most successful economic development and community improvement tools in history.
 This change led to a re-tooling for redevelopment lawyers, who were forced to become dissolution lawyers.
 RWG helped dozens of redevelopment agencies to form successor agencies, and start the lengthy process of winding down RDA business.
 This led to extensive, and continuing, work for the City of Los Angeles, among many other cities.

 Also in 2011, RWG became City Attorney in Indio, adding to the firm’s extensive presence in the Coachella Valley.
 In 2013 and 2014, RWG lawyers negotiated and drafted development agreements with Goldenvoice that retained the world-famous Coachella and Stagecoach music festivals in Indio for the long term, and provided for the City to be compensated for City services and impacts.
+In 2011, RWG lawyers helped to incorporate California's newest city, the City of Jurupa Valley in Riverside County.
 In 2013, RWG lawyers prevailed in Conejo Wellness Center v.
 City of Agoura Hills, the first reported case to hold that cities could ban medical marijuana establishments.

 In 2016, RWG helped the City of Agoura Hills close a long effort to preserve the large property known as “Cheseboro Meadow,” once slated for development as a large school and later for residential development, as permanent open space.
 That same year, RWG attorneys helped the City of Monrovia culminate a decades-long project with the opening of the Monrovia Hillside Wilderness Preserve.

-Also in 2016, the firm worked with the Burbank Airport to end a long disagreement with the City of Burbank and local residents, through a complex agreement to provide for limited expansion of the airport.
+Also in 2016, the firm helped the Burbank-Glendale-Pasadena Airport Authority to end a long disagreement with the City of Burbank and local residents, through a complex agreement to provide for limited expansion of the airport.
 The agreement was later approved by Burbank voters through a ballot measure.

 The history of RWG is long and diverse.
 It continues to be written every single day, by new generations of RWG lawyers.
 The constant, however, between current RWG lawyers and staff and those who founded our firm in 1954, is the unyielding commitment to quality, integrity and zealous advocacy on behalf of our clients.